 Are you doing most or all of the talking?
-A nonverbal child with ASD will likely make gestures to indicate their wants and needs.
+A child with nonverbal autism will likely make gestures to indicate their wants and needs.
 The gestures can be as subtle as a glance or as clear as grabbing a parents hand.
 But, if you are not quiet and observant, your child may not have an opportunity to show you what they want.

 6. Sing Songs

 Music is one of the best ways to connect with a child with Autism, ASD.
 Sing through out the day.
 Sing songs you know such as “Head, Shoulder, Knees and Toes” and make up songs for daily routines, “This is the way we wash our hands.”